 There are different assessments for carers, for adults with care needs and for parents of children who need support.
 This factsheet explains how these assessments can support you in your caring role.
-We have also provided contact details for the Local Health and Social Care Trusts at the end of this factsheet and these are often abbreviated to 'local Trusts' throughout this factsheet for ease of reference.
+We have also provided contact details for the Health and Social Care Trusts at the end of this factsheet and these are often abbreviated to 'local Trusts' throughout this factsheet for ease of reference.
+The names of assessments can differ depending on your Health and Social Care Trust so you may alternatively hear a carer's assessment referred to as 'a Carer Support Plan', 'a Carer's Needs Support Plan', 'Carer Conversations' or 'a Carer Support Needs Assessment'.